In Short

 Content will be developed with the following questions in mind:

-- What are your considerations in regard to near-term impact (importance/tractability/neglectedness (ITN), risk/benefit ratio and counterfactuals?
+- What are your considerations in regard to near-term impact, including importance, tractability, neglectedness (ITN), risk-benefit trade-offs, and counterfactuals?

-- What are potential long-term projections (evolution, obstacles, risks and benefits, counterfactuals) for the next 10, 50, and 200 years?
+- What are plausible long-term trajectories (evolution, obstacles, risks, benefits, and counterfactuals) over 10, 50, and 200 years?

-- And what are your personal fit, motivation, personal development and career plans?
+- And what are your personal fit, motivation and development plans?

 The program will include content contributions from all participants, focusing on impact opportunities with near-term applications and great scalability and sustainability potential for the long-term future.
 Cause areas may be: